Camassia: Ornamental use

-This bulbflower naturalizes well in gardens.
+This bulb flower naturalizes well in gardens.
 The bulb grows best in well-drained soil high in humus.
 It will grow in lightly shaded forest areas and on rocky outcrops as well as in open meadows or prairies.
 Additionally it is found growing alongside streams and rivers.
 The plants may be divided in autumn after the leaves have withered.
 Bulbs should be planted in the autumn.
 Additionally the plant spreads by seed rather than by runners.

+The United Kingdom National Collection of camassia, sidalcea and uvularia is held by Hare Spring Cottage Plants in Kingsbridge, South Devon.

 Place names

 Many areas in the Pacific Northwest are named for the plant, including Camas Valley, Oregon; the city of Camas, Washington; Lacamas Creek in southern Washington; the Camas Prairie in northern Idaho (and its Camas Prairie Railroad); Camas County in southern Idaho; and Kamas, Utah.

 Role in indigenous trade and culture

 Camas was an important component of the diets of most indigenous groups located in the Pacific Northwest.
 However, not all indigenous groups harvested camas themselves.
 Instead, many relied on trade in order to procure it.
 Indigenous groups that lived in environments that suited camas production, such as the Coast Salish, developed networks of exchange in order to procure a variety of goods and foods, such as cedar bark baskets and dried halibut.

-In North American Indigenous cultures, trade had economic as well as diplomatic functions, with ceremonies such as the potlatch serving as a means to legitimize an individual’s rule and establish their status as a provider.
+In North American Indigenous cultures, trade had economic as well as diplomatic functions, with ceremonies such as the potlatch serving as a means to legitimize an individual's rule and establish their status as a provider.
 Camas was frequently traded in large volumes for such occasions.